 Lidocaine (25mg/g) plus prilocaine (25mg/g) cream is a topical anaesthetic licensed for use in humans but not in animals.
 However, it is used in veterinary practice – for example, during venepuncture at the jugular or cephalic vein for blood sampling, especially in cats, or the ear veins in rabbits; and when inserting an intravenous cannula preoperatively in cats, dogs and rabbits.
-The aim of this module is to outline the published evidence on the efficacy and safety of lidocaine/prilocaine cream in small animals, give practical guidance on its use, and highlight gaps in the evidence.Read More
+This module summarises the published evidence on the efficacy and safety of lidocaine/prilocaine cream in small animals, gives practical guidance on its use, and highlights the gaps in the evidence.Read More

 Why do this module?